knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 ---
-title: "Getting Started"
+title: "Create a Sink Binding"
 weight: 02
 type: "docs"
-aliases:
-    - /docs/eventing/samples/sinkbinding/index
-    - /docs/eventing/samples/sinkbinding/README
 ---

 ![API version v1](https://img.shields.io/badge/API_Version-v1-red?style=flat-square)

 This topic describes how to create a SinkBinding and connect it to a subject in your cluster.

 ## Before you begin